d-moos/MLJourney/lesson_03_supervised_learning.md

 #### 2. The Loss Function L

+The **loss** is a single number that summarizes **how wrong the model’s predictions are** on a batch of data.
+Training means adjusting parameters so that this loss becomes as small as possible on average.

-Measures how wrong predictions are:
+More formally, the loss function measures how wrong predictions are:

 ```python
 L(ŷ, y) = loss(prediction, true_value)